 This way of looking at repurposing block time is really effective, but no EHR does it, stranding most perioperative leaders in the paradigm of reporting block utilization and other traditional metrics that can’t be meaningfully acted upon.

-Lastly, iQueue for Operating Rooms monitors OR performance to help surgeons and administrators get a single source of truth with metrics and KPIs that are credible, well-defined and understood, making perioperative committees and clinics more efficient and effective in using data to drive decisions.
+Lastly, iQueue for Operating Rooms monitors OR performance to help surgeons and administrators get a single source of truth with operating room performance data metrics and KPIs that are credible, well-defined and understood, making perioperative committees and clinics more efficient and effective in using data to drive decisions.
 Below are some key features of iQueue for Operating Rooms’ Analyze module:

 - Weekly text messages provide surgeons and administrators with details around the most recent usage information.
 A cloud-based web dashboard is accessible anytime, anywhere and provides both standard and adhoc reports.
 Surgeon efficiency scorecards and deep drill-down capabilities are available on demand.
 Predictive alerts are sent to administrators with pertinent anomaly detection so that deviations in trends can be brought to everyone’s attention in real-time, and historical paper-based reporting becomes easily accessible and virtual.